-- Policy 5: Establish submission of concept plans for rezoning requests. - Policy 6: Establish Planned Development-Residential zoning to encourage site planning in environmentally sensitive areas and promote compatible transition in land uses. - Policy 7: Limit time to physically start and complete street, drainage and utility improvements for approved plans. - Policy 8: Establish standards to limit access to major or secondary thoroughfares, discourage throughtraffic in neighborhoods through use of loop and cul-de-sac type streets, and increase lot sizes adjacent to major roads.
-(Individual residences should not directly access thoroughfares or major arterials.) - Policy 9: Establish architectural and other standards for higher density residential developments in approved zones or planned developments that promote desirable development consistent with the character of the City.
+- Policy 4: Establish submission of concept plans for rezoning requests. - Policy 5: Establish Planned Development-Residential zoning to encourage site planning in environmentally sensitive areas and promote compatible transition in land uses. - Policy 6: Limit time to physically start and complete street, drainage and utility improvements for approved plans. - Policy 7: Establish standards to limit access to major or secondary thoroughfares, discourage through-traffic in neighborhoods through use of loop and cul-de-sac type streets, and increase lot sizes adjacent to major roads.
+(Individual residences should not directly access thoroughfares or major arterials.) - Policy 8: Establish standards consistent with state law for higher density residential developments in approved zones or planned developments that promote desirable development consistent with the character of the City.